upnodedev/roll-op-ansible/README.md

 * `roll_op_clean` - Clean (Default: false)
 * `roll_op_preset` - Config Preset (dev or prod) (Default: dev)

-Note: Either a seed phrase or all private keys must be provided.
+Note: Seed phrase and private keys can't be provided at the same time.

 More information about Rollup Name, Clean, and Config Preset are available at https://github.com/0xFableOrg/roll-op